nhihin/Bulk_RNAseq_Workshop/README.md

 .libPaths( c( .libPaths(), "./rlib") )
 ```

-4. You are to start running through the workshop material!
+4. You are ready to start running through the workshop material!